awsdocs/aws-codepipeline-user-guide/doc_source/troubleshooting.md

 **Note**
 To use the CodePipeline console to confirm the name of the build input artifact, display the pipeline and then, in the **Build** action, rest your mouse pointer on the tooltip\.
 Make a note of the value for **Input artifact** \(for example, **MyApp**\)\.
 To use the AWS CLI to get the name of the S3 artifact bucket, run the AWS CodePipeline `get-pipeline` command\.
 The output contains an `artifactStore` object with a `location` field that displays the name of the bucket\.

-## The console I'm viewing doesn't seem to match the procedures in this guide<a name="troubleshooting-console"></a>

-**Problem:** When you view the content in this user guide, the procedures and images show a console that does not look like the one you are using\.

-**Possible fixes:** The new console design is the default experience, but if you chose to use the prior version of the console at some point, that choice will persist in subsequent sessions\.
-The procedures in this guide support the new console design\.
-If you choose to use the older version of the console, you will find minor discrepancies, but the concepts and basic procedures in this guide still apply\.

 ## Pipeline artifact folder names appear to be truncated<a name="troubleshooting-truncated-artifacts"></a>